FreddyWordingham/Guide-Dev_Environment_Setup/chapters/Poetry/README.md

 poetry add --dev some_dev_dependency
 ```

-To publish the project to `PyPI`, run the following command:
+To publish the project to PyPI, run the following command:

 ```shell
 poetry publish